What is hypnobirthing?

 Does hypnotherapy really help?

-Studies have shown that hypnotherapy can be an effective way of managing pain.
-Find out more about the studies and research into hypnotherapy and hypnosis.
+Many studies have shown that hypnotherapy can be an effective way of managing pain in childbirth.
+Read more of the research into hypnotherapy and hypnosis.

 The importance of a birth partner